With a noble spirit, high intelligence, and fearless protective instinct, the Cane Corso is considered as one of the best family dogs.

 All in all, when it comes to Intelligence, temperament and personality traits of the Cane Corso, you will find that this dog is calm, loving and extremely intelligent, which makes it easy to train.

 Also, when indoors, his favorite thing to do is relax in his corner and taking a nap.
-But, when outdoors, his energetic side will activate and you will need to keep up if you want him to burn that excessive energy and go back to “chill mode” when you get back home.
+But, when outdoors, his energetic side will activate and you will need to keep up if you want him to burn that excess energy and go back to “chill mode” when you get back home.

 Cane Corso Diet